-Two versions of draft conceptual rules were offered for stakeholder comment.
+Two versions of draft conceptual rules were offered for stakeholder comment before the initial CR 102 was filed.
 Only one stakeholder offered alternative language, or specific suggested revisions.
-Most comments were general concepts or complaints regarding current rule.
+To date, and even after the original CR 102 was filed and at public hearing, no alternative language was offered.
+Most comments were general concepts about rule revision rather than actual rule language, complaints regarding current rule, or assertions that WSLCB failed to appropriately develop rules, draft and vet draft conceptual rules, research, or understand the issue.
 As noted above, most comments spoke to the perceived effect a rule revision would have on businesses.
-Several attendees indicated that they would offer specific rule language, but at the time of this writing, no language has been offered.
+Several attendees indicated that they would offer specific rule language, but at the time of original writing and as of this update on September 30, 2020, no specific language has been offered for consideration.